Additional Information

 Level of instruction: Intermediate

-Target audience: Medical laboratory scientists, medical laboratory technicians, and MLS students.
-This course may also be of interest to other health care professionals who are involved in pain management.
+Target audience: Medical laboratory scientists, medical laboratory technicians, and medical laboratory science students.
+This course may also be of interest to other healthcare professionals who are involved in pain management.

-Reviewer information: Robert E. Moore, MLS(ASCP)CM, SCCM, TC(NRCC) is the lead technologist in the toxicology laboratory at Kaiser Permanente in Portland, Oregon where his responsibilities include review of QC data, instrument troubleshooting, and employee training and competency assessment.
+Robert E. Moore, MLS(ASCP)CMSCCM, TC(NRCC) is the lead technologist in the toxicology laboratory at Kaiser Permanente in Portland, Oregon where his responsibilities include review of QC data, instrument troubleshooting, and employee training and competency assessment.
 In his career as a medical laboratory scientist, he has held the positions of chemistry supervisor, toxicology supervisor, and laboratory director.

 Content information: This course will provide an overview of general drugs of abuse testing with an emphasis on urine testing for opiates and other narcotics used in the practice of pain management.